AdaCore/spark2014/docs/develguide/translation_why3.rst

 The list of labels that are used by gnat2why can be found in vc_kinds.ads and the exhaustive list is the following:

-``GP_Id:<n>`` with n a natural, is used to make the association between SPARK checks and Why3 goals.
+``GP_Sloc:<l>`` with l a location is used to define a location.
+It is not to be confused with the # notation of Why3 for locations. l is of the form file:line:column.
+In case of instantiated or inlined VC, the location is also contained file:line:column:instantiated:file:line:column.

+``GP_Check:<n>:<reason_name>:<l>`` with n a natural, reason_name a string that defines the kind of a vc: ``OVERFLOW_CHECK``, ``RANGE_CHECK`` etc, and l a location list as for ``GP_Sloc``.
+This label identifies as check uniquely as a location and a reason (VC kind).
+The natural ``n`` is the ID of the VC, which is used to simplify identifying a VC.
 For example, gnatwhy3's answer will typically contain ``{GP_ID:"1", proved:true}``, gnat2why will make the correspondence with the real SPARK check which gives ``overflow check proved``.
+The VC kind is also used e.g. in debug mode and for coq proofs, and to create appropriate filename for .smt2 or .v files.
+It is also used to recognize a goal in prove check mode.
+The exhaustive list of kinds can be found in type ``VC_Kind`` in vc_kinds.ads.

 ``GP_Pretty_Ada:<n>``, with n the integer representation of an Ada AST node.
 It is an extra information added to a specific check/goal so that, in the case where this goal is not proved, the part of the program is reprinted: ``overflow check might fail: cannot prove (In_range (B))``.

-``GP_Reason:<reason_name>``, with reason_name a string that defines the kind of a vc: ``OVERFLOW_CHECK``, ``RANGE_CHECK`` etc. This is used for reporting of messages to the user.
-In debug mode and for coq proofs, the reason is also used to create appropriate filename for .smt2 or .v files.
-It is also used to recognize a goal in prove check mode.
-The exhaustive list of kinds can be found in type ``VC_Kind`` in vc_kinds.ads.

-``GP_Shape:<s>`` with s a string representing the shape of an Ada node, is used to generate appropriate Coq filenames in manual proofs.

-``GP_Sloc:<l>`` with l a location is used to give the precise location of a VC.
-It is not to be confused with the # notation of Why3 for locations. l is of the form file:line:column.
-In case of instantiated or inlined VC, the location is also contained file:line:column:instantiated:file:line:column.

 ``GP_Subp`` ???